5 Random variables

 \[\mbox{E}[X] = ap + b(1-p)\]

-To see this, notice that if there are \(n\) beads in the urn, then we have \(np\) \(a\)s and \(n(1-p)\) \(b\)s and because the average is the sum, \(n\times a \times p + n\times b \times (1-p)\), divided by the total \(n\), we get that the average is \(ap + b(1-p)\).
+To confirm this, observe that if there are \(n\) beads in the urn, then we have \(np\) \(a\)s and \(n(1-p)\) \(b\)s, and because the average is the sum, \(n\times a \times p + n\times b \times (1-p)\), divided by the total \(n\), we get that the average is \(ap + b(1-p)\).

-Now the reason we define the expected value is because this mathematical definition turns out to be useful for approximating the probability distributions of sum, which then is useful for describing the distribution of averages and proportions.
+Now, the reason we define the expected value is because this mathematical definition turns out to be useful for approximating the probability distributions of sum.
+This, in turn, is useful for describing the distribution of averages and proportions.
 The first useful fact is that the expected value of the sum of the draws is the number of draws \(\times\) the average of the numbers in the urn.

-So if 1,000 people play roulette, the casino expects to win, on average, about 1,000 \(\times\) $0.05 = $50.
-But this is an expected value.
+Therefore, if 1,000 people play roulette, the casino expects to win, on average, about 1,000 \(\times\) $0.05 = $50.
+However, this is an expected value.
 How different can one observation be from the expected value?
 The casino really needs to know this.
 What is the range of possibilities?
 If negative numbers are too likely, they will not install roulette wheels.
 Statistical theory once again answers this question.
 The standard error (SE) gives us an idea of the size of the variation around the expected value.
 In statistics books, it’s common to use:

 \[\mbox{SE}[X]\]